RobinFrugte97/real-time-web-project/readme.md

 - [ ] Differentiate users in Socket.io.
 - [ ] Make it so the users have the ability to delete notes.
 - [ ] Have the notes saved with different pictures.
+- [ ] Use an external database to store data.

 <!-- How about a license here? 📜 (or is it a licence?) 🤷 -->